techidaily/site-win11-tips/source/_posts/uncovering-the-secrets-of-running-imessage-on-windows.md

 ## How to Use Phone Link to Get iMessages on Windows

  If you're running the latest version of Windows, the Microsoft Phone Link app should already be installed on your device.
-If not, you may have to[update Windows on your computer](https://www.makeuseof.com/update-windows-manually/) first.
+If not, you may have to [update Windows on your computer](https://www.makeuseof.com/update-windows-manually/) first.
 You’ll use this app to sync contacts and messages from your iPhone.

 ### Download the Link to Windows App on Your iPhone

- You’ll need to download a Microsoft app called Link to Windows on your iPhone from the[App Store](https://apps.apple.com/us/app/link-to-windows/id6443686328) .
+ You’ll need to download a Microsoft app called Link to Windows on your iPhone from the [App Store](https://apps.apple.com/us/app/link-to-windows/id6443686328) .
 Tap**Open** to launch the app to get started.

 ![Downloading the Link to Windows app on iPhone.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/05/open-link-to-windows-iphone.PNG)